The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Haka Tours

 Haka Tours runs bus tours following set routes around the country with specialised tours in snowsports, mountain biking and adventure.
 They also offer private tours and premium tours with extra comforts.
-Accommodation and breakfasts are included.
+Accommodations and breakfasts are included.
 Some activities are included in the passes with options to add on paid activities.

 Inclusions with Haka Tours